AliMehrpour/TipCalculator/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+    - Add tip calculation feature to a bill system
+    - Save all calculated tips in a place (database or file) and generate daily, weekly report
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: